snowhypers/Sun2Agent/README.md

 [Enter] Allow    [Esc] Don't allow
 ```

-An allowed tool is remembered only for the current chat session; a denied call is skipped.
+An allowed tool is remembered only for the current chat session; a denied call is skipped and reported back to the model, which can try a safer alternative.

 ---

+<a id="use-cases"></a>
+## Use Cases

+**Understand an unfamiliar codebase**
+> "Read this repository, explain the architecture, and flag anything risky."
+With a filesystem MCP server connected, Sun2Agent inspects your project and reports back.

+**Run project-aware workflows**
+> "Read AGENT.md, follow the project rules, and run the tests."
+The agent combines your stated conventions with the tools available to it.

+**Automate browser tasks**
+> "Open this site, take a screenshot, and click the pricing link."
+Connect [Playwright MCP](https://github.com/microsoft/playwright-mcp) and describe the flow in plain English.

+**Apply a consistent review process**
+Activate a `Code Review` or `Security Audit` Skill so every review follows the same checklist, every time.

+**Execute sensitive actions with a human in the loop**
+Deletions, force-pushes, and network calls all route through guardrails and an explicit approval prompt first.

+---

+<a id="commands"></a>
 ## Commands

 | Command | Action |